Welcome to my webSDR access page.

-I run two webSDR’s which are publicly accessible.
+I run two webSDR’s which are publicly accessible:

-– WebSDR #1 runs on the WEB-888 platform
+– WebSDR #1 runs on the WEB-888 platform and covers roughly 0-43 MHz

-– WebSDR #2 runs on a SDRplay RSPduo connected to a Raspberry Pi 4B
+– WebSDR #2 runs on a SDRplay RSPduo connected to a Raspberry Pi 4B and covers airband, marine band, 2m and 70cm.

 Receiver webSDR #1